 All heart-healthy diets are low in saturated fat.
 Saturated fat is found in full-fat dairy products (whole milk, cream, butter, cheese, ice cream), meats, lard, fried foods, coconut palm, and palm kernel oils.
 Replace these foods with healthier fats and whole grain carbohydrates.

-These "healthy" fats include monounsaturated and polyunsaturated fats.
+These healthy fats include monounsaturated and polyunsaturated fats.
 These fats are found in canola oil, olive oil, nuts, avocados, olives, and fatty fish.
-Fatty fish (eg, mackerel, trout, albacore tuna, salmon) are especially good choices because they are rich in omega-3 fatty acids.
-These fats are good for your heart and may help prevent other chronic conditions, as well.
+Fatty fish, such as mackerel, trout, albacore tuna, and salmon, are especially good choices because they are rich in omega-3 fatty acids.
+These fats are good for your heart and may also help prevent other chronic conditions.
 Research has shown that eaten regularly, they can reduce your triglyceride level.

 Some ideas for replacing saturated fat with unsaturated fat include the following:

 While it is important to reduce saturated fat, do not overly restrict total fat (aim for less than 25–35% of total calories from fat).
 Excess carbohydrate can actually raise your triglycerides, while lowering HDL cholesterol, which is the "good" kind of cholesterol.
 This is why the recommendation is to replace saturated fat with healthier unsaturated fat.
 Also, limit sugary foods such as candy, soda, and sweets.
 Choose whole grain carbohydrates, such as whole wheat bread and brown rice.